Best Forensic Psychology Programs in California

 Online Learning - Visit Website

-Touro University Worldwide's online Bachelor of Arts in Psychology with Forensic Psychology Concentration equips students with critical skills for legal and criminal justice careers.
-This flexible, 100% online program provides in-depth training in forensic psychology topics like criminal behavior, psychological assessments, and legal system dynamics.
-Students learn to analyze complex psychological concepts relevant to criminal investigations, court proceedings, and offender rehabilitation.
-The program prepares graduates for advanced study and diverse career paths in forensic settings, offering a comprehensive understanding of human behavior within legal contexts.
+Touro University Worldwide's online Bachelor of Arts in Psychology with a Forensic Psychology Concentration provides comprehensive training for legal and criminal justice careers.
+This 100% online program covers criminal behavior analysis, psychological assessments, and legal system dynamics without requiring residency.
+With six annual start dates and eight-week course sessions, students can transfer up to 90 credits and complete the program flexibly.
+The program prepares graduates for advanced study in forensic settings, focusing on human behavior within legal contexts.
+As a bachelor's level program, it does not require ACT or SAT entrance exams.

 Master's - Master of Science in Forensic Psychology (Community Criminal Issues)